 What are Loyalty Points

 American Airlines is trying to drive loyalty through not only flying, but their partner programs.
 Airmiles are earned by flying and through partners.
-Partners, such as online portals, car rentals, hotel stays, and credit cards all reward customers with American Airlines miles.
+Partners, such as online portals, partner airlines car rentals, hotel stays, and credit cards spend all reward customers with American Airlines miles.
 Now, for each time you choose to earn American Airline miles, you are working your way towards AA status.
-Elite status and awards are no longer focused solely on flying.
+Elite status and aadvantage miles award are no longer focused solely on flying.
 Differently, your total engagement with American Airlines Advantage will determine Elite status.

 American Airlines Loyalty points are easy to earn.
-The most basic ways to earn miles is still through flying.
-Flying earns fewer miles than other sources, but more of this later.
+The most basic way to earn miles when you fly.
+Where miles are earned based on ticket price.
 Base members will earn at least 5 points for every dollar spent on airfare.
-Taxes and fees do not earn loyalty points.
+The number of miles you earn are based on the amount you spend.
+Carrier imposed fees and taxes do not earn loyalty points.
 Elite members will also earn a bonus on base miles.
-The higher your status, the more points per dollar.
+The higher your aadvantage status, the more aadvantage bonus miles or points per dollar you earn.

 - Base member – 5 miles for every U.S. dollar.